 How is it newsworthy when a prime minister says an ambassador’s words are “unacceptable and incorrect,” but not when a president describes an ambassador as a “son of a dog”?
 The skewed news judgment is likely to deepen concerns that the New York Times tends to ignore or downplay news that reflects poorly on the Palestinian government while shining a bright light on perceived missteps by the Jewish state.

 In recent months, the Times has also neglected to forthrightly report on anti-Semitic comments and unhinged conspiracy theories by the Palestinian president.
 By contrast, when a 10-year-old recording of Benjamin Netanyahu’s wife screaming into a telephone surfaced, the newspaper was on the story.
 It has also recently referred to “crude behavior” by the prime minister’s son.

-Clarification: The search engine on the New York Times website searches the newspaper’s coverage as well as articles by the Associated Press and Reuters.
-The two wire services did cover Abbas’s remarks, but the Times did not, and did not use the AP or Reuters stories for its own print or online editions.
+Clarification: The search engine on the New York Times website searches articles by the newspaper as well as articles by the Associated Press and Reuters.
+The two wire services covered Abbas’s remarks; the Times did not, and did not use the AP or Reuters stories for its own print or online editions.

 For more on New York Times coverage of the Arab-Israeli conflict, see CAMERA’s Times Line.